194th Engineer Brigade (United States): Background

 The various training highlights conducted by peace time subordinate units during 2000 are as follows.
 The headquarters of the 194th participated in a BCST with the 416th ENCOM. the 1169th Engineer Group and the 926th Engineer Group participated as subordinate units.
 The 194th staff completed the MDMP for this exercise with the OPORD brief to the subordinate units in January.
 The 194th also participated in a warfighter exercise with V Corps in Germany.
 The 230th Engineer Battalion and 775th Well Drilling Detachment participated in Task Force Grizzly in California.
 The 230th built roads, fences and culverts along the border and the 775th conducted well drilling operations.
 The fence was to deter drug trafficking and the roads to expedite arrest procedures.
 The 212th Dump Truck Company conducted haul operations at Ft Knox in support of the 155th Engineer Company.
 The 230th Signal Battalion conducted METL training with its subordinate units at Ft Bragg.
 C co/46th En Bn – the horizontal platoons were at the Western Kentucky training site.
 The vertical platoons participated in a JRTC rotation with the 46th Engineer Battalion at Ft Polk, Louisiana.

 In 2014, several National Incident Management System (NIMS)-certified instructors from the 1st Regiment of the Tennessee State Guard provided NIMS training to 29 members of the 194th Engineer Brigade over a two-day training period.

+In 2015 a US military investigation concluded that nineteen members of the 775th Engineer Detachment (194th Engineer Brigade, Tennessee Army National Guard), had sex with prostitutes at an off-base residence in Djibouti.
+Sex trafficking in, and around, Camp Lemonnier, Djibouti has been a persistent problem.